 Meet Kado, the newest “Personal DJ Assistant”.
 And this one looks very, very promising.

 Kado can also link up to your DJ software of choice and base its selections on yours.
 Personally I would prefer that it would be possible to link to specific playlists, as my collection as a whole contains a lot of tracks that don’t particularly represent my taste or style as a DJ, but that are there for “pragmatical” reasons (requests, special theme gigs like birthdays and marriages, etc…)

-There is more that Kado can do, but for that you can head over to their site and try it out for yourself.
+There is more that Kado can do, but for that, you can head over to their site and try it out for yourself.
 It costs nothing for the first 30 days, after that there is a membership fee of USD 9.99 per month.
-Oh yes the app is still in beta at this point, to be officialy launched early 2017.
+Oh yes, the app is still in beta at this point, to be officially launched early 2017.

 So will Kado work for you?
 Hard to say if you don’t try it.
 It depends mainly on how exactly their matching engine works together with your particular collection of music.

-I suspect not many “popular genres” will be included into their database, so if you are a rap/hip hop or Top 40 DJ, chances are the results will be disappointing.
+I suspect not many “popular genres” will be included in their database, so if you are a rap/hip-hop or Top 40 DJ, chances are the results will be disappointing.
 DJs that are more into house, techno, tech house and so on will probably have a better experience.